 At the end of the month, if you have money left over in any of your envelopes, you can either keep it in that envelope for the next month's spending or remove it and add it to savings or your emergency fund.
 Budgeting in this way can help you reach a savings goal, which in turn can help you keep your budget on track.

 Envelope Budgeting With Financial Software

-Envelope budgeting software often uses virtual envelopes or other graphics to represent budget categories and to show spending activity and balances for each category.
+Envelope budgeting software such as You Need a Budget uses virtual "envelopes" to represent budget categories and to show spending activity and balances for each category.
 When income is recorded, the software distributes a portion to each "envelope."
 When a purchase is made, tell the software which spending categories to use and the software deducts the money from the "envelopes."

 Bills that are paid directly cause the software to remove the payment amount from the appropriate envelope.
 If you use a credit card as a payment method, the software can set aside that amount in a credit card payment "envelope" or category to be used when you pay the credit card bill.